 Survey of Serverless Across the Cloud - The similarities and differences between AWS, GCP, and Azure serverless functions.

 Using Serverless Functions - We explore some of the common use cases for serverless functions and get started with implementing serverless functions in a simple application

 Creating our First Serverless Function - We will delve into implementing a series of AWS Lambda functions to help build our knowledge and familiarity with serverless computing.
 Learning ObjectivesFollowing this course, we will be able to explain and implement an AWS Lambda code function that meets 3 common AWS Lambda use cases - API Gateway, S3, and DynamoDB.
 In this course, we will create a simple AWS Lambda function.

-Introduction to Containers -Containers can streamline your development and ops processes, save companies money, and make life for developers much easier.
-In this course we explore what they are and the considerations for using them.
+Introduction to Containers -Containers can streamline your development and ops processes, save companies money, and make life much easier for developers.
+In this course, we explore what they are and the considerations for using them.